ryanachten/Vertice/README.md

 Through considered interaction design and incorporation of gamification, Vertice anticipates how three-dimensional space can alter and enhance the way users interact with intangible cultural artefacts.

+Vertice is no longer actively maintained, however, forking or contributions to this repository are always welcome.

 ## Scenes
 Vertice is comprised of three different scenes; entitled _Import_, _Browse_, and _Collections_.